lee2sman/reading-and-writing-the-web/projects/Project2.md

 3. Plan out the project with a sitemap and wireframing.
 What are the technical parts underlying your site?
 What styling will you use?
 What scripting will you need to include?

 4. Build a draft version of your site.
 Make sure to do iterative testing as you build it to ensure its functionality.
 Do user testing and get feedback and make refinements.

+# Requirements

+# WARM-UP - due 3/5
+* What is your Design Concept?
+* Draw/sketch a simple sitemap (flowchart)
+* Wireframe your landing page

+# FINAL ASSIGNMENT - due 3/19
+* The story or branching narrative should have a clear and compelling concept that fits this choice of medium
+* A clear landing/start page
+* Info/Help/About or other clear instructions.
+This can be on the home page or another separate page.
+* Your site should have at least 12 pages and at least 3 *endings* (which can be broadly defined.
+They don't have to be a traditional ending)
+* Code should work!
+All links should function.
+All CSS must be applied.
+Navigation should be clear.
+* Media (images, sound, video) should be used when appropriate.
+* The design (fonts, color, placement, sizes, etc) should be compelling and fit the concept.